Josephine Mandarano (Editor-in-Chief)

 Josephine Mandarano is a twenty-something Melburnian who spends her nine-to-five knee-deep in the busy world of educational publishing.
-She reads (everything), writes (words, mostly), collects books (487 at last count), and spends too much time inside her head (and on the Internet).
+She reads (everything), writes (words, mostly), collects books (600-and-something at last count), and spends too much time inside her head (and on Instagram).
 A self-professed word nerd, her remarks about our glorious language were quoted in the 2009 Victorian Certificate of Education English Language Exam – strange, but true.
 Her friends might describe her as a ranting Feminist who can be found, most days, sitting atop her metaphorical soapbox.

 Ruby is a twenty-something hipster with an arts degree from UTAS majoring in gender studies and sociology.
 Her feminist origins probably stem from that time in Kindergarten when a girl told her she couldn’t wear her Buzz Light-year boxer’s shorts because they were ‘for boys’.
 In her (limited) spare time, Ruby facilitates a popular Hobart feminist book group, the Shrinking Violets Society and blogs sporadically at www.riseofthefembots.wordpress.com.
 She is also a connoisseur of all things beer, coffee, philosophy and pop-culture.

-Lou Heinrich (Film Editor)
+Lou Heinrich (Film + Literature Editor)

 A stone cold bibliophile, Lou Heinrich drinks far too much earl grey.
 She writes about women and pop culture, and loves the ocean, sunshine, and colour.